acapsuc/Hello-World/README.md

 # Hello-World
-Starting project to familiarize with basic GitHub features
+This is a dummy project created with intention to become familiar with basic operations in GitHub.